Employees of Catholic Institutions Who Have Been Fired, Forced to Resign, Had Offers Rescinded, or Had Their Jobs Threatened Because of LGBT Issues

 The list only includes those cases which have become public in the media.
 In many other instances, fired church works, for a variety of reasons, have chosen not to make their cases public.

-Compiled by Francis DeBernardo, Executive Director, New Ways Ministry
+Compiled by Francis DeBernardo, Executive Director, and Robert Shine, Associate Director, of New Ways Ministry

 * Indicates that this case happened outside the United States.

 *Sandra Pavez – was fired from teaching religion in Chile’s public schools after her same-gender relationship became known to church officials.

 *Jan Buterman –was fired from teaching in an Alberta, Canada, Catholic school district after he transitioned from female to male.
 Buterman filed legal challenges for nine years, but was ultimately unsuccessful.

 Jodi O’Brien –a position as a dean at Marquette University, Milwaukee, was rescinded when it was found that this lesbian sociology professor had written academic journal articles that were critical of traditional marriage.